zcorpan/html-parser-book/manuscript/parser.md

         └── table
 ```

 So how does this happen?
-Let’s step through the spec.
+Let's step through the spec.

 First, we parse the table start tag.
 We insert it as normal and switch to "in table".